Jehyann/Jehyann/README.md

   <summary><h2>Get to Know Me</h2></summary>
   <p align="justify">Hello!
 I'm Jehyann, a 21-year-old from France currently pursuing a Bachelor's degree in Game Technology and Programming at Gaming Campus Paris.
 I've also dedicated two years to learning languages, starting with Arabic then Chinese.<br/>
   My ultimate goal is to become a programmer in the field of artificial intelligence, with a strong desire to work abroad, especially in Japan.
 Outside of my studies, I have a passion for 3D modeling, virtual reality (VR), languages, and travel.
 I went alone to Japan at 16 and later explored Sweden.<br/>
-  Explore my coding and learning journey, where my dedication to AI, passion for 3D modeling, VR, languages, and love of travel converge!
   Join me as I navigate the exciting intersections of technology and creativity.</p>
 </details>